Non-relativistic fluids on scale covariant Newton-Cartan backgrounds: Localization of Galilean and scale transformations

+Now we will follow a similar localization procedure as that described in \cite{Banerjee:2014pya}.
+To retain the invariance of the theory under local transformations we first introduce additional fields through the `gauge covariant derivatives' \cite{Banerjee:2014pya}.
+The covariant derivatives are defined as,

-The `B' fields were introduced in earlier work \cite{Banerjee:2014pya} to incorporate the change due to localization of the Galilean transformation.
-Similarly `C' fields are introduced in (\ref{firstcov}) to account for scale transformations.
-The explicit structure of gauge fields `$B$' and `$C$' are as follows,
+The `${\omega}_{\mu}$' fields account for the change due to the localization of the Galilean transformations \cite{Banerjee:2014pya}, while the `C' fields in (\ref{firstcov}) do so for scale transformations.
+The coefficients of $\omega$ and $C$ fields are $\alpha$ and $\beta$ respectively, which depend on the matter theory.
+The explicit structure of the gauge fields `$\omega$' and `$C$' are as follows,

 where $\lambda_{ab}$ and $\lambda_{a}$ are respectively the generators of rotations and Galilean boosts, and `$D$' is the dilatation generator.
-The expression for the generator of the Galileo boost is given by $\lambda_a = mx_a$.
-Since the fields being dealt with are scalars, it follows that $B_k^{ab}$ and $B_t^{ab}$ could be ignored safely in what follows.
-However an important exception occurs in two space dimensions where the rotation generator is a scalar.
-This is crucial in the study of the coupling of a scalar field with the spin connection in the study of FQHE as we will see.
+The expression for the generator of the Galilean boost is given by $\lambda_a = mx_a$.
+In (\ref{gaugefields}) ${\omega}_{\mu}^{ab}$ and ${\omega}_{\mu}^{a0}$ are the spin connections corresponding to rotations and boosts respectively, while $b_{\mu}$ is the dilatation field.

-It can be noted that these definitions are insufficient, as $D_k\phi \; \text{and} \; D_t\phi$ do not vary as in (\ref{delphi}).
-In order to remedy this, we proceed in the following way.
-First, local spatial coordinates `$x^a$' (a =1, 2, 3) are introduced, which will also help in providing a geometrical framework to the local Galilean and scale transformations.
+It can be noted that these definitions are insufficient to restore the invariance of the theory under local transformations since $D_k\phi \; \text{and} \; D_t\phi$ do not vary as the partial derivatives in (\ref{delphi}).
+In order to remedy this, we proceed by introducing local spatial coordinates `$x^a$' (a =1, 2, 3), which will also help in parametrizing the tangent space of the curved background.
 We can then define the covariant derivatives with respect to these local coordinates in the following way

-where the $\Sigma$'s are additional fields introduced in order to define the new covariant derivatives.
-Note that, the local time will be same as the global one due to the absolute nature of Newtonian time.
-It can now be demonstrated that the derivatives defined in Eq.~(\ref{finalcov}) do transform covariantly as in (\ref{delphi}).
-For $\tilde{D}_a\phi$ we have the following variation,
+where the $e_{\alpha}^{\mu}$ are inverse vierbein fields \cite{Banerjee:2014nja}.
+Note that local time will be the same as the global one due to the absolute nature of Newtonian time.
+It can now be demonstrated that the derivative $\tilde{D}_a\phi$ defined in Eq.~(\ref{finalcov}) do transform in a manner similar to the partial derivative $\partial_k\phi$ in (\ref{delphi}), provided the fields $\omega_k, C_k$ and ${e_a}^{k}$ vary according to